4-H Youth Development

 Returning members should re-enroll by December 1 in order to participate in the county fair and other competitive events.

-New families should visit the 4-H club at least once before joining to make sure that the club is a good fit for their family.
-In order to meet the March 1 enrollment deadline, you must visit no later than the January or February club meetings.
+New families should visit the 4-H club at least once before joining to ensure the club is a good fit for their family.
+To meet the March 1 enrollment deadline, you must visit no later than the January or February club meetings.
 New members must join by March 1 of the current 4-H year (2025-2026).